-Corey is the Director of Web Services at Knucklepuck, a digital marketing and development agency based in Arlington, Virginia.
+Corey is the Vice President of Web Services at Knucklepuck, a digital marketing and development agency.

 As founder and CEO of No Treble, Corey built the most-read magazine for bassists, online or off.
 No Treble reaches 240,000 people a month and boasts more than 200,000 Facebook fans.
 Interviewers have tapped his knowledge in radio features like “Great Bass Lines And The Science That Makes Us Love Them” He also oversees the website of the late, Grammy-winning bassist Jaco Pastorius, who is often referred to as the “Jimi Hendrix of bass.”
 Corey worked to completely revamp the Pastorius site and introduced new revenue streams, product design and development, e-commerce, and social elements.
 Today, the Jaco Pastorius Facebook page has over 630,000 fans, routinely reaching 500,000+ with Facebook posts.
 His relationship with the site led to a connection with Metallica bassist, Robert Trujillo, who produced the “JACO” documentary, which, with the help of the Jaco Pastorius website/social efforts, became the #1 best-selling documentary on Amazon on Black Friday 2015, and throughout Thanksgiving weekend.

 Corey also co-founded and served as COO of the popular user-generated content platform Squidoo.com, established in 2005 with best-selling author/speaker Seth Godin.
 Squidoo consistently ranked in the top 200 sites for traffic in the U.S, peaking at #35.
 HubPages acquired Squidoo in August 2014.